opelooo/nutriary-API-docker/README.md

 - select `asia-southeast2 server`
 - turn on `Allow unauthenticated invocations`
 - use `CPU is only allocated during request processing`
-- and use `Execution environment second gen`
+- and then set the Execution environment to `second gen`

 for example
 ```